OWASP/www-chapter-albuquerque/index.md

 ### Agenda:
 - Get to know each other
 - Pitch ideas for future meetings
-- Informal presentation and discussion about code injection attacks.
+- Informal presentation and discussion about code injection attacks at 4 pm.
 If you have thoughts or experience in this area, please come and share!